hellowaywewe/py-spdk/README.md

 ### Design workflow

 * Modify the rpc.py provided by SPDK, and use init() to encapsulate most of its original functions, and then execute rpc.py when it’s invoked by pyspdk.py.
-* The pyspdk.py will communicate with the SPDK-app (such as: nvmf_tgt, vhost, iscsi_tgt, etc.) through the rpc.py.
+* The pyspdk.py will communicate with the SPDK-based app (such as: nvmf_tgt, vhost, iscsi_tgt, etc.) through the rpc.py.
 The pyspdk.py provides some fundamental functions including the judgment of process status, hugepages initialization and server connection.

 		class pyspdk(object):
             def start_server(self, spdk_dir, server_name)